 As you can see, the alternative explanation requires numerous, identical mutation events in unrelated species that just happen to match one specific pattern out of thousands of possible patterns – the one pattern predicted by shared ancestry.
 And once you consider the thousands of shared mutations that conform to this pattern across the great apes, it becomes apparent just how strong the evidence for common ancestry is, and how strained the alternatives are.
 In scientific terms, common ancestry is a much simpler explanation, requiring far fewer events, and producing the observed pattern as a consequence of the mechanism rather than by chance.
 In other words, common ancestry is a vastly more satisfactory explanation for what we observe in nature than the alternative hypothesis that humans do not share ancestors with other apes.

 As an aside, a third hypothesis is that the pattern of shared mutations is in fact the result of common design, rather than common descent.
-This option is one that I am often asked about.
+This is a common question.
 This hypothesis, however, is even more strained than postulating independent mutation events.
 In this case, we would have to postulate that, for reasons unknown to us, a designer placed these sequences into these four species with their mutations already in place, and thus not able to function as olfactory receptors.
 Additionally, the sequences were placed in precisely the pattern that common ancestry would produce.
 (Alternatively, the designer may have placed functional sequences into these four species but then chose to inactivate them in a specific pattern consistent with common ancestry).
 While such a possibility cannot be absolutely ruled out, it is very much an ad hoc explanation.
 After all, we know what these genes are for (contributing to the sense of smell), and we know from the mutations that they carry that they cannot perform that function.
 Similarly, we know that the GULO enzyme is for making vitamin C, and we know that it is non-functional in primates.
-The idea that God placed these mutations (and thousands of other examples) into these species in a pattern matching what common ancestry would produce – when in fact common ancestry is false – is something that I find theologically problematic.
+The idea that God placed these mutations (and thousands of other examples) into these species in a pattern matching what common ancestry would produce – when in fact common ancestry is false – is something that is theologically problematic.

 Common ancestry, then, is by far and away the most parsimonious explanation for the data we see.
-And as I sometimes comment to my students, it’s possible to view common descent as God’s ordained mechanism for bringing about new species.
+It’s possible to view common descent as God’s ordained mechanism for bringing about new species.
 In this sense, descent is the design.

 Variation, populations, and speciation